jschnurer/text-adv-svelte/README.md

 Either target should have a combine object with a property matching the other's slug (or item_id).
 If a match is found, that property will be executed as a **cmdList**.

 ### give [item] to [target]
 The give object should have properties whose names are the item_ids the player can give to the target.
-Note: The **cmdList** matching the item_id will only be executed if the player has the item in their inventory.
+The **cmdList** matching the item_id will only be executed if the player has the item in their inventory.

+You can optionally disable all giving to a target.
+If the give object has a property named `_requiredFlag` set to the name of a flag, the player can only give items to the target if the flag is truthy.
+Otherwise, they will get a message "You can't give things to ___ yet."

 ### use [something]
 The use object should have a property named "" (empty string) which is a **cmdList**.
 This command will execute the "" (empty string) property of the use object.